Cagrilintide

 What to Expect

-Titration phase at 0.16mg.
+Early titration phase.
 Mild appetite reduction begins.
-Some nausea during dose adjustment is expected.
+Some nausea during dose adjustment is common as the body adapts.

-At target dose, consistent weekly weight loss.
+At the maintenance dose, consistent weekly weight loss.
 Appetite control feels different from GLP-1s: less acute nausea, more background satiety.

 Notes from Ho Chi Minh City